 Also read: The Most Beautiful Gardens in Spain

-Officially, Hayedo de Otzarreta reaches its top beauty peak in the autumn months, but even in summer, it looked like one of the Spanish storybook places.
-As we got there relatively early (before 10 a.m) – it was such an unforgettable quiet moment with no soul around.
+Officially, Hayedo de Otzarreta reaches its top beauty peak in the autumn months, but even in summer, it looks like one of the Spanish storybook places.
+As we got there relatively early (before 10 a.m.) – it was such an unforgettable quiet moment with no soul around.
 Hopefully, on my next trip to Basque Country, I will get a chance to explore more of Gorbeia Natural Park and add a few epic trails to my list of Spanish hikes.

 The lunch hour and evening we spent in Bilbao, enjoying the street architecture and the Guggenheim Museum.